-I am coaching a group of 8th grade girls this Winter.
-This is the first year coaching girls and I'm having fun.
+I coached a group of 8th grade girls this Winter.
+This is the first year coaching girls and I had fun.

 This player has been on high level teams where the coaches have been much more vocal and demonstrative, exhorting the players for constant effort and energy.
 It was a bit easier for those coaches to get energy and effort from that team due to its makeup.
 That team was filled with quality, competitive players.
 They were also in a situation where the primary goal was to bring forth performance that would win games on the scoreboard.